REALTY

 Crédit Foncier study

-Submitting a Purchase Offer
+Submitting a purchase offer

 A purchase offer is a written document that must at least include the following elements: